Jisbar

 Jean-Baptiste Launay (born 7 June 1989 in Val-d'Isère), better known by his artistic name Jisbar, is a French contemporary artist and painter.
-He lives and works in Paris and Lisbon.
+He lives and works in Lisbon.

 Notable collaborations

 In 2017, Jisbar collaborated with the French shoe company J. M. Weston, to design customized models.
 In 2018, he collaborated with Armani Exchange, to create a capsule collection for the brand's #st_ART collection.
 In 2019, during his Bangkok exhibition, he worked with BMW and customized three bicycles from their range, the BMW M Cruise Bike.
 In 2021, as a collaboration with LG, Jisbar created three pieces specifically for the LG OLED Gallery, each one boasting a different theme: Sport, Game, Design.

 In 2022, Jisbar customized an F1 car for Ayrton Senna, presented at the Monte Carlo Grand Prix.